-Now that Labor Day is over, how did you do on your summer reading list?
-Not to worry - fall is a wonderful season for book lovers.
+Get an early start on your summer reading list this spring, which is a wonderful season for book lovers.
 After you've shopped L.A.'s best specialty bookstores, you'll need a place to read.
 As great as it is to relax at home or in the park and read the latest bestseller, L.A. has many interesting locations for you to curl up with a book.
 From a romantic beach to historic bars, discover the best places in Los Angeles to read a book.

 BUKOWSKI - FROLIC ROOM